tataata/taniaabanina.com/index.md

 ## Current focus
-- supporting team with growth
+- supporting a team with its growth
-- learning and coaching teammates on best practices of web development
+- personal and professional coaching of people on the team
-- advocating for inclusion and diversity
+- inclusion and diversity

 ## Dry long read